Broad Chalke Services

 Broad Chalke Satellite View, Road Map and Postcode List

-Bus service No. 29 Timetable from stop P in Endless Street in Salisbury (via Odstock District Hospital) or from Shaftesbury, roughly every 90 minutes (not on Sundays).
+Bus service No. 29 Timetable from Blue Boar Row (stop L or M?), then Brown Street (stop Y) in Salisbury, (NOT from the old bus station in Endless Street) (via Odstock District Hospital) or from Shaftesbury, roughly every 90 minutes (not on Sundays) or Salisbury Reds page.

 Trains to Salisbury or Tisbury from London Waterloo take about 90 minutes and the stations are about twenty five minutes away by taxi.
 Look up your train times here.